 Once usage monitoring is enabled, the PCF may explicitly disable usage monitoring as a result of receiving an SM Policy association update from the SMF which is not related to reporting usage, other external triggers (e.g., receiving an AF request, subscriber profile update), or a PCF internal trigger.
 When the PCF disables usage monitoring, the SMF shall report the accumulated usage which has occurred while usage monitoring was enabled since the last report.

-To disable usage monitoring for a monitoring key, the PCF shall provide with NULL value the corresponding attributes of the usage monitoring control instance, or shall remove the reference of the usage monitoring control instance from the all the dynamic PCC rule(s) or session rule referencing it.
+To disable usage monitoring for a monitoring key, the PCF shall provide with NULL value the corresponding attributes of the usage monitoring control instance, or shall remove the reference of the usage monitoring control instance from all the dynamic PCC rule(s) or session rule referencing it, or shall remove the UsageMonitoringData policy decision referred from all the activated predefined PCC rule(s).

 When the PCF disables usage monitoring in a Npcf_SMPolicyControl_UpdateNotify or Npcf_SMPolicyControl_Update service operation, the SMF shall send a new Npcf_SMPolicyControl_Update using the procedures specified in subclause 4.2.4.10 to report accumulated usage for the disabled usage monitoring key(s).